How to Start a Food Truck Business

 - Mixed Ethnicity

-Within these broad categories, there are still specialties such as sushi, seafood, pasta.
+Within these broad categories, there are still specialties such as sushi, seafood and pasta.

-Most successful vendors have found a smaller menu is better.
-Offering too many choices leads to waste, and confusion on the customer's part.
+Most successful vendors have found that a smaller menu is better.
+Offering too many choices leads to waste, plus confusion on the customer's part.
 This is why specialization is often preferred.

 You want your customer to come to the wagon, place the order quickly, pay and be on their way.
 Any delay at any stage could cost you money.